Baslak/Assess-your-soils/README.md

 - Implement Weather API
 - Another form field for images of the vineyard
 - Fix edit fields to allow users to enter one parameter at a time
+- Use some JS to edit forms more cleanly

 <h4>Thank you</h4>
 =======